AmeyVijeesh/tkinter-projects/quiz app/ReadMe.md

 # Features:

 This program has the more features than any other quiz app.
-Login, Levels, Statistics and much more...
+Login, Levels, Statistics, etc.

 - With a signup and login system.
 Your details get saved even when you close the app as it is stored in a database.